Hey There

 But there's another way.
 When you understand how your teen's brain actually works and how to work with the system rather than against it, it all feels lighter.

-The arguments get fewer (or less intense!).
+The arguments get fewer (or at least a little less intense - after all, teenage-hood is a turbulent time).
 The school conversations get easier.
 And you start to feel like you're on the same team as your teen again.

 That's what I'm here for.